futarchy-fi/docs/dao/integration.md

 DAOs can decide how to use futarchy recommendations:

 - **Advisory (recommended default)** — futarchy evaluation runs on proposals and the results are shown alongside Snapshot/on-chain votes, guiding delegates.
-- **Veto** — proposals must pass futarchy evaluation (checked via Kleros governance) before advancing to a vote or execution.
+- **Veto** — proposals must pass futarchy evaluation before advancing to a vote or execution, with outcome attested via Reality.eth + Kleros.
 - **Autonomous (FAO)** — the Futarchy Oracle result triggers automatic execution on-chain.

 **Important:** The **oracle does not publish thresholds**.
 It only publishes the binary outcome (YES/NO) or whether a proposal passed the required threshold, via Reality.eth + Kleros.
 The futarchy evaluation process performs the threshold check.